Narrenhäuschen (little fool house), see Neustädter Markt

 In the middle of the square the most famous sculpture of the "Goldener Reiter" (golden horsemann) and on the crossing to the Hauptstraße are 2 fountains by the sculpturer Benjamin Thomae which stood originaly from 1742 until 1945 on the angular corners of the nearby corner building.
 Also of interest are the 2 flag poles on the entry to the street Hauptstrasse and a statue of the court jester Fröhlich by Heinrich Apel on the grounds of the famous restaurant "Narrenhäuschen" which was destroyed in 1945.
 On the other side of the bridgehead is the Blockhouse.

-Neustädter Rathaus the City Hall that was spared from the big 1685's fire was destroyed in 1750 and rebuilt in 1750-54 in baroque styl according to the plans of J.G.
+Neustädter Rathaus, the City Hall that was spared from the big 1685's fire was destroyed in 1750 and rebuilt in 1750-54 in baroque styl according to the plans of J.G.
 Fehre on the North-West corner of the Neustädter Markt.
 It was destroyed again in 1945 and only the vaults remain which were in the 1980's home of the famous wine cellar "Meißner Weinkeller" and until august 2002 the restaurant "Silberstollen".
 Above is the WBS-70-block (flats) with integrated shops.
-The corner building, which is already empty, will be replaced by a new building, the bordering wings have already be restored.
+The house on the corner with the fantastic view of the old town was extensively renovated in 2004/2005.

 New ..., see Neu ...